polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 Contoso Finance is one of the largest banks in the United States with a significant amount of their revenue coming from their residential mortgage business.
 Their mortgage business is headquartered in Dallas, Texas.
 During a meeting with the newly appointed CTO Doreen Newton, the IT team learned that Contoso is shifting to a cloud first strategy after seeing firsthand the advantages of the cloud from Doreen's previous role leading her prior company through a digital transformation.
 Her message, "I have seen how applications and infrastructures are deployed and run using Microsoft Azure with both PaaS and IaaS services.
 These capabilities can transform Contoso with more agility and long-term cost effectiveness." resonated with other members of the IT organization.

 Contoso's current workloads run in their Dallas based datacenter using VMWare based virtual machines.
-One of the primary applications the company is interested in modernizing to take advantage of the cloud is a consumer facing mortgage application.
+One of the primary applications the company is interested in modernizing to take advantage of the cloud is a consumer facing Mortgage Application.
 This application is handling new mortgage requests and facilitating access of consumers to their current mortgage information.
-The current implementation of the mortgage application is hosted in a public facing website on Microsoft Internet Information Server (IIS) with a backend database using SQL Server 2012.
-The application has several modules that run as Windows Services.
+The current implementation of the Mortgage Application is implemented as a public facing website (and the corresponding application) on Microsoft Internet Information Server (IIS) with a backend database using SQL Server 2012 hosting the Web App DB and Customer Data databases.
+A separate web site and a corresponding IIS-based app named Mortgage Admin provides administrative access to the Mortgage Application's backend.
+The Mortgage Application has several modules that run as Windows Services.
 These modules are responsible for running credit checks and generating PDFs for transactions.
 The application uses Microsoft Message Queue (MSMQ) for interacting between modules.
 The application also allows customers to download several publicly accessible PDF files that provide an overview of the bank's mortgage related products.

-The current implementation of mortgage application relies on a third party load balancer to distribute requests across a pair of identically confgured web servers, with redundant application servers operating in the active/active mode, and the database tier leveraging SQL Server Always On availability group in the synchronous-commit mode.
-The database is also replicated asynchronously to the Contoso's disaster recovery site in Tulsa, Oklahoma.
+The current implementation of the Mortgage Application relies on a third party load balancer to distribute requests across a pair of identically confgured web servers, with redundant application servers operating in the active/active mode, and the database tier leveraging SQL Server Always On availability group in the synchronous-commit mode.
+The Web APp DB and Customer DB databases are also replicated asynchronously to the Contoso's disaster recovery site in Tulsa, Oklahoma.
 The recovery site hosts instances of web and application servers, configured identically to their production counterparts.
-As part of the disaster recovery plan, the external DNS records pointing to the public endpoint of the mortgage application would be modified to match the public IP address associated with the Tulsa datacenter edge routers.
+As part of the disaster recovery plan, the external DNS records pointing to the public endpoint of the Mortgage Application would be modified to match the public IP address associated with the Tulsa datacenter edge routers.

 In addition to plans for modernizing its technology, Contoso is also interested in expanding its business mortgage origination business to Canada.
 Considering the matching projected timelines of these two initiatives, the IT team wants to explore the possibility of leveraging, whenever applicable, Azure technologies, not only for its United States-based workloads but also when developing and implementing its Canada-based operations.
 However, as the corporate Compliance team has pointed out, operating internationally introduces regulatory challenges.
 In particular, Contoso must ensure that it protects personally identifiable information (PII) according to country-specific laws governing processing, distribution, and storage of customer financial records.
 Some of information provided by Canadian customers must remain in the country of its origin and would need to be excluded from any data set transmitted to Azure or to Contoso's United States-based locations.

 At the same time, Contoso's strategy oversight committee emphasizes the significance of collecting comprehensive data associated with all of mortgage operations across the company, which feeds its custom Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) systems.
-Currently, these custom systems extract data directly from the SQL Server database that serves as the data store for the customer facing mortgage application.
+Currently, these custom systems extract data directly from the SQL Server database that serves as the data store for the customer facing Mortgage Application.
 Data feed mechanism used by both systems is latency-sensitive and does not work reliably over WAN connections.
+Contoso's IT team considers replicating properly fitered data, but is concerned about impact of replication on the performance of the replicated database and unsure to what extent such arrangement is supported in hybrid scenarios.

 While the management team of Mortgage Unit within Contoso is open to modernizing technologies that deliver its applications to customers, its members are concerned about the resiliency of a hybrid solution that would result in moving its mission critical mortgage processing application out of Contoso owned datacenters.
 While currently there are no explicitly stated Recovery Point Objective (RPO) and Recovery Time Objective (RTO), the business wants to ensure that the proposed solution includes high availability and disaster recovery provisions.
 The management team wants to make sure that, at the very least, any potential downtime and data loss are minimized to the extent equivalent to that offereed by the current implementation.

 Another important consideration concerns the future management and maintenance model optimized for the clould first strategy.
 CTO Doreen Newton is a vocal advocate of consistency, regardless of whether compute, storage, or networking resources reside on-premises, in Azure, or a datacenter managed by a third party hosting provider.
 Contoso IT team currently relies on System Center Operations Manager for monitoring their on-premises servers, but it is yet unclear how to design and implement the approach promoted by the company's CTO once their workloads are migrated to a private or a public cloud.
 From the management standpoint, the team has been evaluating PowerShell Desired State Configuration on Windows and Linux servers in order to eliminate configuration drift, which currently is one of the pain points negatively affecting the stability of the compute environment.

-In addition, as a result of a recent acquisition of a financial analytics company named Fabrikam, based in Houston, Texas, Contoso IT management team decided to integrate a number of Fabrikam's internally developed applications to process and analyze the customer data being used by the Contoso's customer facing mortgage application.
+In addition, as a result of a recent acquisition of a financial analytics company named Fabrikam, based in Houston, Texas, Contoso IT management team decided to integrate a number of Fabrikam's internally developed applications to process and analyze the customer data being used by the Contoso's customer facing Mortgage Application.
 Fabrikam has skilled development and infrastructure teams, with extensive Azure experience and its own Azure Active Directory tenant.
 Contoso is very interested in leveraging that experience and plans to offer the Fabrikam IT team sufficient level of autonomy when working on the integration tasks.
 That autonomy will need to account for the emerging cloud strategy and allow the Fabrikam IT team to offer to their users cloud resources required for application development, implementation, and maintenance.
 At the same time, Contoso will need to ensure proper governance that facilitates compliance with its corporate standards throgh automation and centralized control of the content of a service catalog offered to Fabrikam users.

 During the early planning stages of the new cloud strategy, Contoso IT team realized that the constraints applicable to its international locations also play significant role within the United States.
 As it turned out, corporate compliance policies and regulatory mandates preclude the ability to move some of their customer, on-premises resident data to US based Azure regions.
 "This was a cause for great concern, as this means Contoso may not be able to move to cloud-based services as we initially envisioned" says Max Rubin VP of Network Engineering.
 Doreen Newton took on the challenge to investigate alternatives to allow Contoso to proceed with getting the benefits of the cloud while not breaking rules for corporate compliance.